Telenav/kivakit/documentation/building/docker-build-environment.md

            --interactive --tty "jonathanlocke/kivakit:$KIVAKIT_BUILD_IMAGE" \
            /bin/bash

-   > The volume mounts here make the host workspace ($KIVAKIT_WORKSPACE) and cache
+   > **NOTE:** The volume mounts here make the host workspace ($KIVAKIT_WORKSPACE) and cache
    > folders ($HOME/.m2, $HOME/.kivakit) visible in Docker under /host.
 This makes it
-   > possible for Docker to build your host workspace, which is useful when
+   > possible for Docker to build the workspace on your host, which is helpful when
    > working with an IDE.

-4. The source code now can be built with:

-       kivakit-build.sh

-   and updated as desired with git.

-5. Use the scripts in the table below to build KivaKit on your host or in Docker.
+4. Use the scripts in the table below to build KivaKit.

-6. To switch to your host workspace (to work with an IDE):
+5. To switch from the Docker workspace (default) to your host workspace:

-       kivakit-docker-workspace.sh host
+       kivakit-docker-build-workspace.sh host

    Host locations: